Taking Better Pet Dental X-rays Starts with Understanding the Bisecting Angle

 Understanding the bisecting angle

 The bisecting angle technique is required when the plate cannot be positioned parallel to the tooth because of the jaw shape or limited access.
-It is used for the incisors and canines in both jaws, and for the maxillary premolar and molar teeth.
+It is used for the maxillary and mandibular incisors and canines, and the maxillary premolar and molar teeth.
+The bisecting-angle technique is a radiographic method in which the X-ray beam is aimed perpendicular to a line that bisects the angle between the tooth and the x-ray plate.

 “Even subtle changes in beam angle can dramatically affect image clarity — understanding the ‘why’ behind each view is key to accurate diagnosis.”